Here’s how we picked this list of the best discs for backhand throws (skip ahead to jump straight to the reviews.)

 - Fade: 1

-The Judge is a super beloved stable putt and approach disc.
+The Judge is a fan-favorite stable putt and approach disc.
 The EMAC is Eric McCabe’s version of the Judge, and it offers high glide and a lot of forgiveness for beginner disc golfers.

 This putter is trusty and feels good in the hand with its barely noticeable microbead.
 If you’re looking to become a better disc golf player, getting a Judge would be the way to start.